0xProject/rpc-gateway/README.md

 proxy:
   port: "3000" # port for RPC gateway
-  allowedNumberOfRetries: 2 # how many retries should an individual failed RPC request take
-  allowedNumberOfAttempts: 2 # how many attemps should an individual failed RPC request take
+  upstreamTimeout: "1s" # when is a request considered timed out

+  # The number of retries within the same RPC target for a single request
+  allowedNumberOfRetriesPerTarget: 2
   retryDelay: "10ms" # delay between retries

-  upstreamTimeout: "5s" # when is a proxied request considered timed out
+  # The total number of failovers (switching to the next healthy RPC target)
+  allowedNumberOfFailovers: 1

+  # Note: the maximum number of retries for a request = (1 + allowedNumberOfFailovers) * allowedNumberOfRetriesPerTarget

 healthChecks:
   interval: "5s" # how often to do healthchecks